bjackman/nas/README.md

 > --skip-tags=tailscale,ansible to skip the tasks in the playbook based on the
 > `tags` field.

+Assuming you set up GMail for alerting, it's a good idea to test the alerts e2e.
+There's an alert configured for CPU's being pegged, so you can tigger an alert by SSHing into the device and running `sudo apt install stress-ng` then `stress-ng --cpu $(nproc) --timeout 500s`.
+After a few minutes you should get an email with a `HostHighCpuLoad` alert.
+Now you have some confidence you'll get alerted when your disks fail.

 ## Notes and plan

+What runs on the host and what runs in a container is a bit of a mess.
+I think on a serious container system this mess would be unnecessary but to aid simplicity this uses a docker-compose which seems to be something of a toy.
+It seems the Docker daemon and configuration system is not really well suited to running services that interact closely with the actual node, like k8s `DaemonSet`.
+But it might also just be that because the skill level of online docker-compose users is lower the examples I copied from are worse.
+Anyway, the upshot is that some shit is un-containerised because it's just eaiser that way.
+Anyway, the things that are uncontainerised are all logically node-local, i.e. they are to do with the physical node or its storage, so the only reason to containerise them would be for a consistent management mechanism.

 What I need to run: